 Some women become giddy when drinking alcohol, others become pensive or melancholy, and still others go completely off the rails.
 What happens when we add menopause to the mix?
 It could be a cocktail you may not want to swallow.

-What is this sarcopenia of which I speak?
-Hold onto your skirts, ladies, because this one’s a doozy.
+What exactly is this sarcopenia?
 Sarcopenia is the loss of muscle mass.
-You know when you raise your arm to wave goodbye to someone and five minutes after you stop waving your arm jiggle continues to flap?
-Yeah…that.
+Perhaps more relatable for some of us - you know when you raise your arm to wave goodbye to someone and five minutes after you stop waving your arm continues to well, flap?
+Well, sarcopenia is that.

 While it’s natural for us to lose muscle mass as we get older, drinking extreme amounts of alcohol can hasten the loss.
 When we lose muscle mass, it can affect our strength, gait and balance.
 Researchers at Yonsei University College of Medicine in Seoul, Korea have found that high-risk (frequent, significant use of alcohol) drinkers had sarcopenia at a rate of four times higher than low-risk drinkers.

-You know that roll of pudge that attached itself to your midsection seemingly overnight?
-I’m sorry to have to break the news to you, but alcohol (which is basically empty, non-beneficial calories) may be one of the culprits.
-During peri- and menopause, our declining estrogen levels makes it extremely difficult for our bodies to get a rein on blood sugar.
-Alcohol adds to the misery.
-The end result?
-A slower metabolism.
-Sucks, I know.
+We hate to be the bearers of bad news, but alcohol (which is basically empty, non-beneficial calories) may be one of the culprits.
+During peri- and menopause, our declining estrogen levels makes it extremely difficult for our bodies to get a rein on blood sugar leader to a slower metabolism.

 For a glimpse at your caloric intake when you’re boozing it up, check out this alcohol calorie calculator from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).